ifilot/pypwdft/docs/index.rst

 * There are **no** pseudo-potentials, nor any :math:`\vec{k}`-point sampling outside of the :math:`\Gamma`-point.
 * Lowest Kohn-Sham states are found using the Arnoldi iterative procedure.
+* Slater exchange functional
+* Vosko-Wilk-Nusair correlation functional (VWN5)
+* Dualism: the same basis set is used to describe both the molecular orbitals as well as the electron density.
 * A :class:`pypwdft.SystemBuilder` class is used for quick generation of example structures.
 * The self-consistent field procedure allows for verbose (detailed output)